 At this time, water service will not be discontinued due to non-payment.
 If you need your water turned back on, please contact Engage Toledo.

-Customers will receive written notice before water service can be disconnected for non-payment.
+When the moratorium ends, customers will receive written notice before water service can be disconnected for non-payment.
 Prior to disconnection, eligible customers may apply for an installment payment plan to pay off past due balances.
 Tenants of rental properties facing disconnection should contact customer service for guidance.
 Delinquent water, sewer, storm water, and refuse charges may become a lien on your property and subject to collection activity.

 Customers have the right to request an explanation of charges, as well as dispute a bill.
 If a dispute cannot be resolved by customer service, customers have the right to initiate an appeals process within 30 days of the initial dispute.
 Read more about the utility dispute process.